 How to Share Your Smartphone’s Internet Connection: Hotspots and Tethering Explained

 The vast majority of smartphones can be tethered so that you can share your 3G or 4G LTE mobile broadband connection with your laptop on-the-go.
 If you’re already paying a monthly fee to unlock this feature on your smartphone, why not get the most out of your tethering capability with Connectify Hotspot.
-With Hotspot running on your PC, you can share your USB-tethered 3G or 4G LTE connection with iPads, e-readers, and all of your other Wi-Fi-enabled devices.
+With Hotspot running on your PC, you can share your USB-tethered 3G or 4G LTE connection with iPads, e-readers, and all of your other Wi-Fi enabled devices.

 Step 1: Tether your smartphone.
-Refer to your carrier or smarthphone’s instructions to tether your phone’s mobile Internet to your computer.
+Refer to your carrier or smartphone’s instructions to tether your phone’s mobile Internet to your computer.
 Here is a handy guide for tethering on most of the popular mobile broadband networks in the US.

 Step 2: Click here to download and install the latest version of Connectify Hotspot.
 Once installed, click the purple ‘Try It Out’ button to start using Connectify Hotspot.

 Step 3: Run Connectify Hotspot and make sure the Wi-Fi Hotspot tab is selected.